inpsyde/prettier-config/README.md

 # Inpsyde Prettier Config

-This package provides the shared [Prettier](https://prettier.io/) configuration we use across teams and projects.
+This package provides the shared [Prettier](https://prettier.io/) configuration we use across teams and projects at Inpsyde.

-After accepting an RFC, Prettier is the recommended tool for formatting JavaScript, TypeScript by Inpsyde.
-Read more about this on the [internal project page](https://inpsyde.atlassian.net/wiki/spaces/AT/pages/3523412139/Prettier+config).

 ## Installation